AbriCS/AbriCS/README.md

-## Project Title
+## Portfolio Project
-A description of my project
+This project is the second bootcamp homework to consolidate learning in week 2.A description of my project

 ## Screenshots